 A walk for the more adventurous!
 Quiet country roads quickly lead into the woodland of Craufurdland Estate.
-You will pass the fishing loch complete with it’s cabin cafe, as well as cross a ford (using the footbridge!)
+You will pass the fishing loch and the Laird’s Table cafe/restaurant, as well as cross a ford (using the footbridge!)
 The return leg of the walk is via a public right of way across farmland.
 Expect a fair amount of mud in the woods most times of the year as well as 5 stiles to cross as you move along the field boundaries.

-Click HERE to view or follow a map of the route on Viewranger
+Click HERE to download a map of the route to your mobile phone

 Parking available off Glasgow Road next to Tesco store (KA3 1UT)

 Route: Turn left onto Glasgow Road and follow it along until you see a right turn signposted “Borland“.
 At the bottom of the hill take the “Private Road” directly in front and follow it over A77, keeping left at the fork where you see the next “Private Road” sign.
 This takes you into Craufurdland woods.
 At the end of a long tree-lined (and muddy) track turn right and you will come out onto a minor road next to the beautiful Barncroft House.
 Turn left to walk along the main road in the Estate, past the fishery, and out onto a minor road where you turn right.
 Follow this down a short way to a cottage and immediately after crossing a bridge look for a ‘Footpath’ sign on your right.
 This leads you through some woodland and then over a series of stiles which allow you to cross farmland.
 There is no visible path here, just stick to the perimeter fences.
 The final stile takes you out onto a minor road.
 Turn right here and after a short distance you will be at Bringan Ford.
 Cross the ford and follow the road along under A77.
 Turn right at the fork to stay on Meikle Road and you will find yourself back at the first “Private Road” sign you passed near the start of the walk.
 From here retrace your steps back to the car park.